google-deepmind/mujoco/doc/APIreference/functions_override.rst

 .. _Raycollisions:

-Ray collision functionality was added in MuJoCo 1.50.
-This is a new collision detection module that uses analytical formulas to intersect a ray ``(p + x*v, x >= 0)`` with a geom, where p is the origin of the ray and v is the vector specifying the direction.
+Ray collisions, also known as ray casting, find the distance ``x`` of a ray's intersection with a geom, where a ray is a line emanating from the 3D point ``p`` in the direction ``v`` i.e., ``(p + x*v, x >= 0)``.
 All functions in this family return the distance to the nearest geom surface, or -1 if there is no intersection.
-Note that if p is inside a geom, the ray will intersect the surface from the inside which still counts as an intersection.
+Note that if ``p`` is inside a geom, the ray will intersect the surface from the inside which still counts as an intersection.

 All ray collision functions rely on quantities computed by :ref:`mj_kinematics` (see :ref:`mjData`), so must be called after  :ref:`mj_kinematics`, or functions that call it (e.g. :ref:`mj_fwdPosition`).
+The top level functions, which intersect with all geoms types, are :ref:`mj_ray` which casts a single ray, and :ref:`mj_multiRay` which casts multiple rays from a single point.

 .. _mj_ray: